Bellyache (Billie Eilish song): Background and release

 "Bellyache" was released for digital download and streaming on February 24, 2017, as the second single from Eilish's debut EP Don't Smile at Me, through Darkroom and Interscope Records.
 The track was written by Eilish and her brother Finneas O'Connell, known under his stage name of Finneas, with him solely handling production.
 Mastering and mixing were handled by studio personnel John Greenham and Rob Kinelski, respectively.
-In December 2021, American rapper Doja Cat revealed that she was asked by Eilish to feature on the track during its early stages of development, yet declined since she was experiencing writer's block at the time.
+In December 2021, American rapper and singer Doja Cat revealed that she was asked by Eilish to feature on the track during its early stages of development, yet declined since she was experiencing writer's block at the time.
 In an interview with Teen Vogue, Eilish stated that "Garbage" (2013) by American rapper Tyler, the Creator was the biggest inspiration for the song: "'Garbage' was one of the biggest inspirations for writing my song, 'bellyache'.
 It's more graphic than my song, it's more literal and 'I'm killing people and putting them in my basement' kind of song.
 I'm a huge fan of Tyler, he's been my biggest inspiration ever."
-A remix of the song was created by Marian Hill, an American songwriting duo, and was released on May 5, 2017 for digital download.
+A remix of the song was created by Marian Hill, an American songwriting duo, and was released on May 5, 2017, for digital download.
 Dan Regan of Billboard praised the remix, saying it "amplifies the off-center feel with a wonky, futuristic take".
 He continued, writing that the "groove is sly and just a little crazed".